UKHO/docs/docs/quality-assurance/bdd.md

 BDD:

 * Is a **process** to enable the entire team to better understand stories before they are played
-* Enables structured **Collaboration** between Product Owners (proxy for the customer), developers and testers to gain an agreed understanding
+* Enables structured **collaboration** between Product Owners (proxy for the customer), developers and testers to gain an agreed understanding
 * Uses **rules and examples** to illustrate this understanding

 BDD is NOT: